anderkve/sup/README.md

 **General syntax:**
 `sup <mode> [options...]`

 Run `sup --help` to see all available modes and options.
+To see all the options for a specific run mode, do `sup <mode> --help`.

 ### Examples